chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 To gather the data, I built a web-scraper in Python, the source code for which is [here](https://github.com/chrisgjarrett/kaituna-model/blob/development/web_scraper/kaituna_web_scraper.py).
 The function grabs the level of Lake Rotoiti, rainfall data and the gate levels.

 # Data exploration
-After aggreagating the data into a daily summary, I began the data exploration phase.
+After aggregating the data into a daily summary, I began the data exploration phase.
 Initially, I wanted to get a feel for what the data looked like, before diving into exploring the relationships of different features on the output

 ## Gate levels
 ![ Average gate levels](/assets/images/kaituna-project/gate-level-against-time.jpg "Average gate levels")